 \subsection{Methodological Considerations and Future Directions}

 There are several directions to consider for future studies.
-First, the inclusion of a TVC when fitting a LGCM divides the variability of the longitudinal outcome into three parts, the variability explained by its growth factors and by the TVC, as well as the unexplained part.
-Therefore, it is not unexpected that including a TVC in the model could squeeze the estimates of the growth factors and that such influences could change with the size of state features.
-This helps explain the inferior performance of the third decomposition method where change-from-baseline values, which are larger than the interval-specific slopes or changes and accumulate over time, serve as the state features.
-In the proposed methods, we assume that the state effect is homogeneous over time to simplify model specification and allow for using these methods in the mixed-effects modeling framework.
-Relaxing this assumption may improve the performance of the third method since, intuitively, the squeezing impacts on the growth factors of the state features may be alleviated if the state effect is allowed to be adjusted with the magnitude of the corresponding state feature.
-The examination of the methods with a relaxed assumption is out of the scope of the present project, but it could be a future direction.
+First, including the temporal effects of a TVC as a predictor of the corresponding observed measurements of the longitudinal outcome can result in estimated growth factor means that are lower than the actual change patterns, with influences that vary depending on the size of the temporal states.
+This observation helps explain the poor performance of the third decomposition method, where change-from-baseline values, which are larger than the interval-specific slopes or changes and accumulate over time, serve as the temporal states.
+In the proposed methods, we assume that the temporal effect is homogeneous over time to simplify model specification and enable the use of these methods within the mixed-effects modeling framework.
+Relaxing this assumption may improve the performance of the third method, as the squeezing impacts on the growth factors of the temporal states could be alleviated if the temporal effect is allowed to be adjusted with the magnitude of the corresponding temporal states.
+Examining methods with a relaxed assumption is beyond the scope of the present project but could be a future direction.

-Second, the present study assumes the TVC takes a nonparametric functional form, of which only the interval-specific slopes are of interest.
-In addition to the new specification for the nonparametric function, \citet{Liu2022LCSM} included this novel specification for multiple parametric nonlinear trajectories such as quadratic and negative exponential functions.
-Other than the interval-specific slopes, these parametric functions also allow for the examination of growth coefficients, such as growth acceleration or growth capacity.
+Second, the present study assumes that the TVC takes a nonparametric functional form, of which only the interval-specific slopes are of interest.
+In addition to the new specification for the nonparametric function, \citet{Liu2022LCSM} included this novel specification for multiple parametric nonlinear trajectories, such as quadratic and negative exponential functions.
+Apart from the interval-specific slopes, these parametric functions also allow for the examination of growth coefficients, such as growth acceleration or growth capacity.
 Therefore, these nonlinear parametric functional forms can also be used to describe the change patterns of a TVC if the evaluation of these coefficients of the TVC is also of research interest.
-The proposed methods can also be extended accordingly.
+The proposed methods can be extended accordingly.